Bright Pink helps to save lives from breast and ovarian cancer by empowering women to know their risk and manage their health proactively.

-Bright Pink is on a mission to save women’s lives from breast and ovarian cancer by empowering them to live proactively at a young age.
+Bright Pink helps to save lives from breast and ovarian cancer by empowering women to know their risk and manage their health proactively

 Our Approach in Action

 We take a two-pronged approach to breast and ovarian health education.
 By educating young women as well as their healthcare providers, we’re fostering a supportive healthcare relationship where informed women have proactive conversations with trusted providers on a regular basis.
-Our unique mix of digital and in-person tactics drives exponential health behavior change.
+Our unique mix of digital (like our Assess Your Risk quiz) and in-person tactics drives exponential health behavior change.

 At 23, Lindsay Avner became, at the time, the youngest woman in the country to undergo a risk-reducing double mastectomy.